TritonDataCenter/rfd/rfd/0034/README.md

 ## M2: Brand specific migration

-Concentrate on getting KVM and Bhyve working.
+Concentrate on getting Bhyve (and KVM?) working first.
 For datasets that are nearly full, the destination quota may need to be increased slightly, just enough for all necessary write operations.
-Ideally, the quota could be reduced to its original size after migration is complete.
+Ideally, the quota would be reduced to its original size after migration is complete.

 - modify zfs send/receive handling to support the brands needed
 - support multiple disks and different zfs filesystem layouts